NethServer/docs/developer-manual/en/development_process.rst

 Triager
 ^^^^^^^

-The *triager* handles all issue in NEW state.
-He/she collects missing info, set NEEDINFO flag, set state to TRIAGED when having enough informations.
+The *Triager* handles all issues in NEW state.
+She

+* collects missing info, setting the NEEDINFO flag

+* sets state to TRIAGED when the issue is clear enough and all requirements are discovered.

-He/she can also change the status to CLOSE and set resolution: DUPLICATE, INSUFFICIENT_DATA, NOTABUG.
+If the issue is a *Bug*, she can also change the status to CLOSE and set resolution: DUPLICATE, INSUFFICIENT_DATA, NOTABUG.
+Additional infos are appreciated.
+If the issue is NOT a *Bug*, sets the generic REJECTED resolution, specifying the reason in a comment.

 Developer
 ^^^^^^^^^

+The *Developer*

-The *developer* takes a TRIAGED issue and put it ON_DEV setting the Assignee to himself/herself.
+* Takes a TRIAGED issue and put it ON_DEV setting the *Assignee* to himself,

-He/she moves the issue from TRIAGED (or ON_QA) to ON_DEV state.
-Developer write test cases, optionally annotate RPM changelog message for Packager.
+* Writes test cases, optionally annotating RPM changelog message for Packager, or

+* Writes and updates the documentation associated with the code.

-Finally push changes to SCM and change to MODIFIED resetting the Assignee.
+* Finally pushes the code/docs changes to SCM

+* Changes the issue state to MODIFIED, resetting the *Assignee*.

-He/she can also change the status to CLOSE and set resolution: CANTFIX, WONTFIX, WORKSFORME, CURRENTRELEASE, NEXTRELEASE, UPSTREAM.
+If the issue is a *Bug*, he can change the status to CLOSE and specify a *Resolution*: CANTFIX, WONTFIX, WORKSFORME, CURRENTRELEASE, NEXTRELEASE, UPSTREAM.
+Additional infos are appreciated.
+If the issue is NOT a *Bug*, specify the generic REJECTED resolution, specifying the reason in a comment.

 Packager
 ^^^^^^^^

+The *Packager*:

-The *packager* pulls changes from SCM and build the package.
+* Pulls changes from SCM and builds the RPM.

-He/she puts the package in testing repository.
-Change state to ON_QA.
+* Uploads the RPM to the *testing* repository.

+* Changes state from ON_DEV to ON_QA, specifing the RPM file name of the package in the issue comment.

-When the package is VERIFIED from the QA team, packager will tag the package, build the tagged release and upload to updates/base repository.
+When the package is VERIFIED from the QA team, the *Packager*

+* Makes a *tagged release commit*.

+* Re-builds the tagged RPM.

+* Uploads to *updates* (or *base*) repository.

-Verify yum update works fine then push the tagged changelog in SCM.
+* Checks ``yum update`` works fine then pushes the tagged commit to SCM.

-Finally he/she sets state to CLOSED leaving  resolution field blank.
+* Finally, sets state to CLOSED (with blank *Resolution* field), adding a comment to the issue, with the RPM file name and the yum repository name where to find the package.

 QA team member
 ^^^^^^^^^^^^^^

-The *QA team member* takes an unassigned issue ON_QA state and sets the Assignee to himself/herself.
+The *QA team member*

+* Takes an unassigned issue ON_QA state and sets the *Assignee* field to herself.

+* Tests the package, following the test case documentation written by the *Developer*

-He/she tests the package, and can also set NEEDINFO flag if test case is missing.
-When test is passed he/she sets state VERIFIED, otherwise TRIAGED again without Assignee.
+* She can set NEEDINFO flag if informations about how to test the code are missing.

+* When test is passed she sets the issue state to VERIFIED, otherwise she puts it back in TRIAGED state cleaning the *Assignee* field.

 Version numbering rules